pschneider1968/pihole-bl-msft-telemetry-bsi/README.md

-# PIHOLE-BL-MSFT-TELEMETRY-BSI
+# A vast and useful collection of Pi-Hole block lists

-Pi-Hole blocklist for hosts involved in Microsoft Windows telemetry, as documented by BSI Bund in Germany in their project "SiSyPHuS Win10".
-The BSI is the "German Federal Bureau of Security in Information Technology" (Bundesamt für Sicherheit in der Informationstechnik).
+Here I publish a collection of Pi-Hole blocklists, including a blocklist disallowing well known Microsoft(tm) Windows(R) Telemetry hosts, as documented by BSI Bund in Germany in their project "SiSyPHuS Win10".
+The BSI is the "German Federal Bureau of Security in Information Technology" (in German: Bundesamt für Sicherheit in der Informationstechnik).

 Thanks to:
 - [BSI Bund](https://www.bsi.bund.de/)